benspratling4/SwiftCodableJSEnums/README.md

 ## Abstract

 Swift's compiler-synthesized Decodable conformance for enums generates data structures which don't precisely match what JavaScript has been doing since before people learned how to properly structure data models.
+This package plugin build tool creates ones which do.

 ## The problem this package plugin build tool solves